LaunchAcademy/post-objection-knex-livecode-clinic/post-objection-knex-livecode-clinic.git.md

 The necessary React components are provided so we can focus on the back-end router responsible for receiving POST request for a new board game.

-The new board game form is on its own page, so after the form is submitted we will have to `Redirect` the user
+The new board game form is on its' own page, so after the form is submitted we will have to `Redirect` the user

 ### Goals